filipolszewski/prioritized-her/README.md

 # prioritized-her
 Prioritized Hindsight Experience Replay DDPG agent for openAI robotic gym tasks written in PyTorch

-Prioritization is currently based on critic networks, as in DQN.
+Prioritization is currently based on critic network's, as in DQN.
 Other option (I might add it soon) is to use the actor error instead.
 These both approaches are just a simple ideas.
 I believe that no papers about PHER has been published yet.

 ### Current status

-NOTE: The code seems to **not** work 100% properly.
-Models aren't learning FetchPush tasks, and during training they behave very unstable, doing actions that might seem like they are avoiding being close to the goal.
-FetchReach seems to be much easier task and is usually leaned after around 10-15k episodes.
-This codebase will probably be unstable until model successfully learn FetchPush task.
+Note: PER is not working currently, it is in progress.
+DDPG+HER seems to work correctly after series of fixes.

-- DDPG
+- Deep Deterministic Policy Gradients
 - Experience Replay
 - Exlporation Noise and Dynamic Input Normalization
 - Hindsight Experience Replay with 'future' and 'final' modes
 - PER as an optional mode(in progress)

 21.10.2018: I am making this repository public.
-Please note that for now, this code might now work 100% correct.
+Please note that for now, this codebase will be unstable and I will be adding and refactoring the code for the next month or so.

 ### Running the code